Peter Gotti

-Peter Arthur Gotti (October 15, 1939 – February 25, 2021) was an American mobster.
-He was the boss of the Gambino crime family, part of the American Mafia, and the elder brother of the former Gambino boss John Gotti.
+Peter Arthur Gotti (October 15, 1939 – February 25, 2021) was an American mobster who served as boss of the Gambino crime family of New York following the imprisonment of his younger brother John Gotti.

 Early life

 Gotti was born in the Bronx, New York, on October 15, 1939.
 He was one of 13 children (two had died at birth) of John Joseph Gotti Sr. and Philomena "Fannie" DeCarlo.
-Gotti's brothers included John J. Gotti, capo Gene Gotti, capo Richard V. Gotti, and soldier Vincent Gotti.
+Gotti's brothers included John J. Gotti, Gene Gotti, Richard V. Gotti, and Vincent Gotti, all of whom joined the Gambino crime family.
 The brothers grew up in East New York, Brooklyn.
-Gotti married Catherine in 1960 and fathered one child, Peter Gotti Jr. Gotti's nickname "One Eye" derives from blindness from glaucoma in one eye.
+Gotti married Catherine in 1960 and fathered two children, Peter Gotti Jr and Linda Gotti.
+Peter Gotti's nickname "One Eye" derives from blindness from glaucoma in one eye.

+Criminal career

 Around 1960, at age 21, Gotti started working as an associate for the Gambino family.
 In 1988, at age 49, the family inducted Gotti as a made man.
 John J. Gotti designated Peter as caretaker of the Bergin Hunt and Fish Club, and as a driver for John and Gene.
 By 1989, Peter was promoted to capo.
 John J. Gotti did not believe Peter had the ability to lead the crime family, which led to Peter's reputation as "the Dumbest Don".

 Like his father, Gotti had a legitimate job as a sanitation worker for the New York City Department of Sanitation.
 Gotti eventually retired from the Sanitation Department with a disability pension after injuring his head against the back end of a garbage truck.